Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 And ultimately it seemed that van Zieks did not want to either, for he eventually spoke.

 He’d begun publicizing his brother’s name as the infamous Professor shortly after Ryunosuke left Britain.
 But at the same time, Mael Stronghart’s trial and conviction had begun a a backlash that placed many prosecutors and investigators under scrutiny.
 In this atmosphere, Barok van Zieks’s straightforward acknowledgement of past faults had caused the whispers and political murmurs around him to grow louder, and opposition to his stance on the pursuit of truth to grow stronger.
 Finally, the interim Lord Justice had strongly hinted to him that the former Reaper’s presence was “complicated” for prosecutorial authority at the moment, and that he might consider retiring again before anything came of it.

-“That’s...”
-Ryunosuke couldn’t tell what expression was on his own face as he stared at van Zieks.
+“That’s—” Ryunosuke couldn’t tell what expression was on his own face as he stared at van Zieks.
 Shock?
-Anger? “... that’s horrible.
-You’re the most honest prosecutor I’ve known - to be censured just because of that...”
+Anger?
+“That’s horrible.
+You’re the most honest prosecutor I’ve known - if you were censured just because of that...”

-“The last letter—” Ryunosuke gazed at him, understanding dawning.
-“When I invited you to Japan...”
+“The last—” Ryunosuke gazed at him, understanding dawning.
+“When I invited you to Japan...?”

 Van Zieks inclined his head.
-“You would not have known of my concerns then, but... it was a welcome reminder.
+“You would not have known of my concerns then, but it was a welcome message.
 It reminded me that I had another choice, apart from surrender or dashing my head against the opposition arrayed before me.
-If I was to become capable of promoting change in Britain’s moribund legal system, perhaps I had to first think outside of it myself... to learn from rising stars and newer minds.
+If I was to become capable of promoting further change in Britain's legal system, perhaps I had to first think outside of it myself - to learn from rising stars and newer minds.
 I knew of no better source...”